The Categories for the Description of Works of Art (CDWA)

 Works and Their Images (CCO) includes rules and examples

-for a core subset of the CDWA categories and the VRA Core
+for a core subset derived from the CDWA categories and the VRA Core

 Categories.
-It is available in hardcopy from ALA and on Amazon.com.
+Its target audience is the image cataloging community.
+CCO is available on the CCO web site and in hardcopy from ALA and on Amazon.com.

 History of CDWA